jorgearango/llmapper/prompt-rdf.md

 	"first series" "features" "Martin Landau" .
 	"first series" "features" "Barbara Bain" .
 	"first series" "features" "Barry Morse" .

+- Shorten long subjects and objects.
+For example, the following triple:

+	ex:famousFor "shops selling uniforms and equipment for military and police officers" .

+	must be rewritten like this:

+	ex:famousFor "military/police shops" .

 - The article's title is the first subject in the graph
 - All subjects and objects must be connected (directly or indirectly) to the title subject